toosyou/dcard-dl/README.md

 * Deepcard API -- History hot posts

-If you're using Deepcard API for the article sourse, go to `deepcard.py` and manuily(:P) change the range of the history data.
+If you're using Deepcard API for the article sourse, go to `deepcard.py` and manually(:P) change the range of the history data.